 Allah the Almighty commands:

-“Say: I cannot find in what has been revealed to me anything forbidden for anyone who wants to eat unless it is carrion, outpoured blood and the flesh of swine, all of which is unclean; or that which is slaughtered in a name other than Allah as a deliberate sin. (…)” (6:145)
+“(O Muhammad!)
+Say: I cannot find in what has been revealed to me anything forbidden for anyone who wants to eat unless it is carrion, blood poured forth, the flesh of swine -it is impure-, or that which is slaughtered in a name other than Allah as a deliberate sin. (…)” (6:145)

-The Messenger of Allah says:
+The Messenger of Allah (pbuh) says:

 “The water of the sea is pure and what dies in it is lawful food.”

 The amphibious creatures are not subject to a special ruling.
 They are lawful like every other creature besides the ones in [6:145] above.